 I live in New Zealand, a country that is relatively progressive in terms of LGBTQI+ rights.
-We have almost all the same rights as everyone outside the LGBTQI+ community.
-You would think then it’s a pretty safe country and that there probably isn’t a great need for safe spaces for the LGBTQI+ community.
+We have almost all the same rights as everyone outside our LGBTQI+ communities.
+You would think then it’s a pretty safe country and that there probably isn’t a great need for safe spaces for LGBTQI+ communities.
 This is a common misconception.
 Having rights doesn’t necessarily mean or guarantee acceptance.

-There will be individuals and groups out there who, regardless of what the law says, do not accept the LGBTQI+ community for various reasons.
+There will be individuals and groups out there who, regardless of what the law says, do not accept LGBTQI+ communities for various reasons.
 This may result in implicitly or explicitly hostile spaces.

 For example, a workplace might have a policy that does not allow for the discrimination of LGBTQI+ employees.
 This doesn’t automatically create a safe space for those employees as there will be other employees who disagree with the policy.
 Those who disagree may consciously or unconsciously create unsafe spaces through actions like not wanting to talk or hear about the partner and life outside work of a LGBTQI+ employee.

-In short, there is absolutely a need for safe spaces for the LGBTQI+ community regardless of how progressive a country/place in the world is in terms of LGBTQI+ rights.
+In short, there is absolutely a need for safe spaces for LGBTQI+ communities regardless of how progressive a country/place in the world is in terms of LGBTQI+ rights.
 Let’s look at this need from six key perspectives: rights, acceptance, well-being, history, technology, and visitors.